shelfwise/pyparams/README.md

 ```

 Note, `PyParam` does actually nothing in the code, if you look at the definition
-of `PyParam` object it is just a identity function:
+of the `PyParam` object it's just an identity function:

 ```python
 def PyParam(